Crimes of the Heart (film): Cast

-Release
+Reception

 Box office

 The film opened on 246 screens in the US and earned $1,402,921 on its opening weekend.
 It eventually grossed $22,905,522 in the United States and Canada.

 Critical reception

 Crimes Of The Heart received positive reviews among critics, with Spacek's performance being widely highlighted and lauded.
 Roger Ebert of the Chicago Sun-Times called the film "that most delicate of undertakings: a comedy about serious matters.
 It exists somewhere between parody and melodrama, between the tragic and the goofy.
 There are moments when the movie doesn't seem to know where it's going, but for once that's a good thing because the uncertainty almost always ends with some kind of a delightful, weird surprise.
 The underlying tone ... is a deep, abiding comic affection, a love for these characters who survive in the middle of a thicket of Southern Gothic clichés and archetypes."

 Rita Kempley of The Washington Post described it as "Hannah and Her Sisters with a southern accent, a lilting gingerbread gothic with Diane Keaton, Sissy Spacek and Jessica Lange ding-a-linging harmoniously as Dixieland belles" and added, "Playwright Beth Henley has no dire message for us, but her adaptation is nicely restructured, glib as all get-out and character-wise ...
 The powerhouse performances are directed by Bruce Beresford, who maintains balance among the actresses and keeps a lovely tone and smooth pace.
 As with his critically acclaimed Tender Mercies, the Australian director again looks at American types with a fresh eye."

+Vincent Canby of The New York Times disliked the film, though he conceded "it's not really the fault of the actresses.
+The casting sounds ideal until you see them together.
+Their strong, highly individualized presences simply cannot disappear into the texture of the play, which is as spare as a George Price cartoon, and as packed with eccentric details.
+Under Mr. Beresford's direction, these details aren't seen out of the corner of the eye but in the same, larger-than-life close-ups that destroy any sense of an ensemble performance by the actresses."

-Crimes of the Heart currently holds an 81% rating on Rotten Tomatoes based on 21 reviews.
+Crimes of the Heart currently holds an 82% rating on Rotten Tomatoes based on 22 reviews.